RishuBurnwal/Explainable-Predictive-Maintenance-Model/FrontEnd/public/docs/QUICK_START.md

 3. **Monitor Real-time Data**: Watch the live charts and status updates
 4. **Test Predictions**: Upload sensor data or use generated samples
 5. **Review Explanations**: Check SHAP and LIME model explanations
+6. **Explore IoT Sensors**: Visit the Sensors page to control the 16 industrial sensors

 ## Support